VP-UML Plug-in Development

-Visual Paradigm provides users with an open architecture to extend the functionality of VP-UML, which allows easy retrieval and modification of model data such as diagrams and model elements, and the invocation of built-in functions.
-Users can develop plug-in, a set of one or more functions written in Java, that adds features or services to VP-UML.
+Visual Paradigm provides users with an open architecture to extend the functionality of Visual Paradigm, which allows easy retrieval and modification of model data such as diagrams and model elements, and the invocation of built-in functions.
+Users can develop plug-in, a set of one or more functions written in Java, that adds features or services to Visual Paradigm.

 In this tutorial, we are going to develop a plug-in that reads the flow of events of use cases and print the collected information to an HTML file.
 We will use Eclipse as the Java IDE for implementing the plug-in.
 Therefore, please get Eclipse ready.
 You can, however use any other Java IDE you preferred.